Premenstrual Syndrome (PMS)

 Who is affected by PMS?

-According to the American College of Obstetricians and Gynecologists, nearly 85 percent of women, during their reproductive years, experience at least one of the common symptoms associated with PMS.
-It is estimated that 5 percent of women have symptoms so extreme that they are considered disabled by the condition.
+As many as 85 percent of women, during their reproductive years, experience some of the common symptoms associated with PMS.
+Further, approximately 30 to 40 percent of these women experience symptoms so severe that they disrupt daily activities.
+It is estimated that less than 10 percent of women have symptoms so extreme that they are considered disabled by the condition.

 What are the symptoms of PMS?

 The following are the most common symptoms of premenstrual syndrome.
 However, each individual may experience symptoms differently.
 Symptoms may include:

 The symptoms of PMS may resemble other conditions or medical problems.
 Consult a physician for diagnosis.

 Premenstrual syndrome seems to be related to fluctuations in estrogen and progesterone levels in the body, and does not necessary denote disabled ovarian functioning.
 The following have been suggested as possible causes of PMS:

 - estrogen-progesterone imbalance

 - hyperprolactinemia (excessive secretion of prolactin, the hormone that stimulates breast development)